-A repeated claim in the Latin American news media is that lynching has increased in recent years.
-Yet a lack of data has limited empirical assessments of this claim.
-The LYLA data captures the precise date of each event, allowing researchers to explore trends.
+A repeated claim in the Latin American news media is that lynching has increased in recent years (e.g. Sin Embargo 2020).
+Yet a lack of data has limited empirical assessments of this

 Figure 4 presents the total number of reported lynchings in the covered countries over time.
 The last panel shows the trend across all Latin America.
 Overall, we see a tendency towards an increase in lynchings.
-Interestingly, reported lynching does not show a common temporal pattern when comparing countries.
+Interestingly, reported lynching does not show a common temporal pattern when comparing each country.
 For example, for both Bolivia and Guatemala, 2013 was a pivotal year from which point lynching became less common.
-In contrast, in several countries reported lynchings increase dramatically towards the end.
-In Brazil, Colombia, Peru, and Mexico, for example, the last two years witnessed the highest absolute number of lynchings on record.
+In contrast, in several countries reported lynchings increase dramatically towards the end of the period.
+In Brazil, Colombia, Peru, and Mexico, for example, the last two years of our sample witnessed the highest absolute number of lynchings on record.

-We are mindful that these increases might emerge from an increase in the sources included in the Factiva database, which has improved its news coverage over time.
+We are mindful that these increases might emerge from an increase in the sources included in the Factiva database, which has improved its news coverage for several countries over time.
 We investigate this further and determine that this does not seem to have been a decisive factor in shaping our trends.
 In Mexico, for example, we find increased news coverage, but the increase in reported lynchings is much larger than the increase in news coverage, suggesting that there is also an increase in the actual number of lynchings.
-We are thus confident that our data provides support for the widely held impression, particularly in Mexico, that lynchings are increasing in recent years.
+We are thus relatively confident that our data provides empirical support for the widely held impression, particularly in Mexico, that lynchings are increasing in recent years.

-Also, to validate the temporal trends, we compare our data with other existing datasets at the country level.
+Also, to validate the temporal trends encountered in the LYLA dataset, we compare our data with other existing datasets at the country level.
 We find that the LYLA data provides comparable figures to other country-focused datasets based on local newspapers.
 We detail these validation checks in Appendix 4 and in a separate appendix including individual country reports.